osirisgothra/pycharm-themes/README.md

 Current PyCharm version: 3, 4, and, 4.5 (at 4.5.4)

-This is a fork of a fork:
+This secondary fork of the original:

-* The current author at this time is not affiliated with the original authors, for stuff that is not modified here, please ask the respective author(s)
-* The fork is here: https://github.com/benbovy/pycharm-themes
+* The first fork is here: https://github.com/benbovy/pycharm-themes
-* The fork's fork (original author) is here: https://github.com/d1ffuz0r/pycharm-themes
+* The original is here: https://github.com/d1ffuz0r/pycharm-themes
+* The current Author is not affiliated with the above Authors
+* Please direct questions about any file(set) to the appropriate Author(s)!

-Themes for older versions check at [Releases](https://github.com/d1ffuz0r/pycharm-themes/releases) page
+* Themes for older versions check at [Releases](https://github.com/d1ffuz0r/pycharm-themes/releases) page

 Themes list
 -----------